Skip to main content

 The cadence works because it makes problems visible early and small.
 A deal that stalls for one week gets discussed in the next standup.
 A channel that underperforms gets flagged in the monthly review.
 A structural issue gets addressed in the quarterly plan.

 Without a cadence, problems compound silently.
 The deal stalls for six weeks.
 The channel wastes $50K before anyone notices.
 The structural issue becomes a crisis.
+I call this the invisible 40 percent: the revenue you are losing to friction, misalignment, and slow decisions that nobody tracks.

 Your First Step